specklesystems/speckle-docs-OLD/user/rhino.md

 **Command:** *RemoveSpeckleSchema*

 Removes all Speckle BIM tags from selected geometry objects.
+This is necessary when you want to send your geometry as regular geometry, or if you'd like to change the BIM tag for an object.

+1. Select all geometry that you want to remove Speckle BIM tags for.
+2. Click on the Speckle BIM remove button and press enter.
+If you check your geometry's User Attribute Text, you should no longer see the SpeckleSchema tag!

 ## Schema Builder (OLD)